plwg/market-clock/README.md

 # Market Clock

 Market Clock is a command-line application that tracks the current trading status of multiple stock exchanges worldwide.
-It provides real-time updates on whether the markets are open or closed and counts down to the next trading event.
+It uses the released trading holidays to determine whether the markets are open or closed and counts down to the next trading event.

 ## Features